Faith-Based Drug Treatment On a Ranch

 We are not like other drug and alcohol rehabs.
 Beartooth Men’s Rehab is a unique experience built around connecting young men back to nature and instilling in them the values of Christianity and the American West.
 True healing must be a three-pronged approach that helps heal men physically, mentally, and spiritually.
 We use several methods to help men improve their bodies, minds, and spirits.
 Through daily activities, such as Morning Prayer, Scripture readings, Christian virtue lessons, and work on the ranch, we help men pursue excellence, practice self-discipline, develop honesty, and accept accountability.

-Our natural setting is also an ideal environment to establish and peace, calm, and understanding about the responsibility these young men have to themselves.
+Our natural setting is also an ideal environment to establish peace, calm, and understanding about these men’s responsibility to themselves.
 Set against the beautiful mountains of Wyoming, he can see the effects of God’s creation all around him.
-On our working cattle ranch, young men will be given the chance to experience equine therapy and continued recovery from all types of addiction in a unique and empowering way.
-In fact, many young men experience lifetime firsts that can help the young men focus on why they’re truly here.
-It’s a chance to visualize themselves as the men they’d like to be in the future.
+On our working cattle ranch, men will have the chance to experience equine therapy and recovery from all types of substance abuse addiction in a unique and empowering way.
+Many men experience lifetime firsts that can help them focus on why they are truly here.
+It’s a chance to visualize themselves as the future men they want to be.

 Work It Out Therapies

-Cognitive Behavioral: The therapist and mentors in our program use cognitive behavioral therapy to help each individual realize their negative thought patterns that lead to their dangerous behaviors.
+The therapist and mentors in our program use cognitive behavioral therapy to help each addict realize the negative thoughts that lead to their dangerous behaviors.

 Life-Change on the Range Activities

-June 30-October 15: Beartooth Men’s Rehab young men participate in Old Cowboy Life, Cow Camp, and a historic Cattle Drive down Beartooth Mountain after a summer of feeding, growing the herd on range lands.
+June 30-October 15: Beartooth Men’s Rehab residents participate in Old Cowboy Life, Cow Camp, and a historic Cattle Drive down Beartooth Mountain after a summer of feeding and growing the herd on range lands.